alekcangp/Sender/README.md

 ## Sender

-Simple tool based on <a href="https://www.litprotocol.com/">Lit Protocol</a> to programm multichains transactions using <a href="https://developer.litprotocol.com/v2/pkp/intro">Programmable Key Pair</a> (PKP)
+Simple tool based on <a href="https://www.litprotocol.com/">Lit Protocol</a> to program multichain transactions using <a href="https://developer.litprotocol.com/v2/pkp/intro">Programmable Key Pair</a> (PKP)

 ### Features